JJay405/cse15l-lab-reports/Lab3/Lab3Report.md

  	       or
  	$ find -type d
 ```
-The "-type -f" command is useful when you want to list all files in a directory and sub-directory. "find -type d" will list all the sub-directories.
+The `-type -f` command is useful when you want to list all files in a directory and sub-directory. "find -type d" will list all the sub-directories.

 -size:
 ```